 The RTA is available on the ACT Legislation Register at www.legislation.act.gov.au.

 The Rental Bonds Portal where residential tenancy rental bonds or occupancy security deposits can be lodged is available at https://www.revenue.act.gov.au/rental-bonds

 More information about the ACT Civil and Administrative Tribunal is available at www.acat.act.gov.au.
 The Tribunal does not give legal advice but can provide information about its processes.
 The Tribunal can be contacted on (02) 6207 1740 or firstname.lastname@example.org.

-The Tenancy Advice Service ACT (operated by Legal Aid ACT) is funded by the ACT Government to provide legal advice to tenants.
+The Tenancy Advice Service ACT (operated by Legal Aid ACT) is funded by the ACT Government to provide free and confidential legal advice to tenants.
 For more information, and a range of online resources for tenants, see: https://www.legalaidact.org.au/tasact or contact 1300 402 512 or TAS@legalaidact.org.au.

-If you are a tenant in public housing (from Housing ACT), crisis accommodation or community housing, the Housing Law service at Canberra Community Law can provide you with free and confidential legal advice.
-For more information, and a range of online resources for public housing tenants, see: https://www.canberracommunitylaw.org.au/ :You can contact them on (02) 6218 7977 or email@example.com
+If you are a tenant in public housing (from Housing ACT), crisis accommodation or social housing (provided by a community housing provider), or if you want to find out if you are eligible for these services, the Housing Law service at Canberra Community Law can provide you with free and confidential legal advice.
+For more information, and a range of online resources for public housing tenants, see: https://www.canberracommunitylaw.org.au/

 The Legal Advice Bureau at the Law Society is a free service that can provide advice to both tenants and landlords.
 For more information, see https://www.actlawsociety.asn.au/for-the-public/legal-help/legal-advice-bureau or contact (02) 6274 0300.